space-buzzer/corona-weekly/week2/README.md

 - `noTone(<buzzer_pin>)`
    This function stops the buzzer from buzzing.

 The first method sends the needed signal to the buzzer to make sound in the requested frequency.
-This is done by sending different voltage to the pin connected to the buzzer.
+This is done by sending different square wave to the pin connected to the buzzer.
 The second method stops sending voltage to the buzzer, and makes it silent.